ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

 This then begs the question: *how can we reliably train and evaluate a model from a low-resource language?*
-- For **training**, it seems that it's possible to train a parser and get decent accuracy with just about 100 sentences, so we'll stick with the treebanks that we have.
+- For **training**, it seems that it's possible to train a parser and get decent accuracy with just about 100 sentences ([Nivre, et al, 2017](#nivre2017tutorial)), so we'll stick with the treebanks that we have.
 We will use spaCy's default training configuration which you can find in [this repository](https://github.com/ljvmiranda921/ud-tagalog-spacy/blob/master/configs/default.cfg).